amosjyng/yang/README.md

 yang Target --id 1 -d "The target of an implement command."
 ```

 After that, you can use the newly generated `src/concepts/attributes/target.rs` as in the [example](examples/result/main.rs).
-Make sure to add `src/concepts/attributes/target.rs` to your `.gitignore` afterwards.
+Make sure to:

+ * Add `src/concepts/attributes/target.rs` to your `.gitignore`, if you're going to do this regularly as part of your automatic build
+ * Initialize the new `Target` concept on KB startup

 ### As a library